 - 2) Clear expectations: this can’t just be a “how’s it going” meeting, there need to be clear indicators of success established ahead of time that are visual for everyone to see.

-Listen – Take a pause from thoughts and concern in your head and really listen to what people saying to you (and not saying) when you are on the production floor.
+Listen – Take a pause from thoughts and concerns in your head and really listen to what people are saying to you (and not saying) when you are on the production floor.

-Bonus trick: take a two heartbeat pauses after the person who is speaking finishes ,before you reply.
+Bonus trick: take two heartbeat pauses after the person who is speaking finishes, before you reply.
 You will find this is all the time you need to formulate a response.
 By waiting, you won’t miss what they are saying as you prepare your retort.
 In addition, those seconds of silence create a strong sense of presence for the people around you.